0xd34df00d/lcss/src/text/plugins/plugins-liznoo.md

   plugins like [Azoth](/plugins-azoth) can disconnect from servers gracefully on hibernation and reconnect properly on startup.
 - Allows other plugins like a video player to prohibit screensaver.
-- Allows user to easily sleep/hibernate the system.
+- Allows user to put the system to sleep or hibernation.
-- Notifies user when device starts discharging or charging.
+- Notifications when the computer starts discharging or charging.
-- Notifies user on low power level.
+- Notifications when the battery charge is low.

 Backends
 --------

 - UPower on Linux.
 - WinAPI on WIndows.
-- Native ioctl on FreeBSD.
+- Native API on FreeBSD.
-- Native APIs on Mac OS X.
+- Native API on Mac OS X.